openshift/enhancements/enhancements/installer/pre-flight-validations.md

 ### Implementation Details/Notes/Constraints [optional]

+The validations must leave the environment unaltered.

-This should allow for checks common to all platforms and per-platform checks.
+The framework should allow implementing checks common to all platforms as well as per-platform checks.

 We do not envision the need for the users to write additional validations.
 As a consequence, the validations do not need to be loaded on startup and will be compiled into the `openshift-install` binary.
 This may be revisited later.

+#### Enabling the validations

+The validations will be split into two groups: the core validations (including all current validations) and the extra validations.

+Core validations are the ones we already know.
+They run every time, as it is done today.

+The extra validations will be enabled on demand via a flag when running the installer.

+In the future we may also consider adding in the form of a separate command or flag a way to perform all validations and check that the environment is suitable without actually performing a deployment.

+#### Reporting errors

+A failed validation typically causes the installer to fail early and not proceed with the deployment of OpenShift.
+While this is fine when the validation identifies a missing hard requirement, there are cases where the environment doesn't match the recommendation and we may want the installer to go on with the deployment still.

+In that case, the validation can be marked as optional, meaning failure of the validation will not stop the deployment.

+The installer will report all found failures at once, and will not stop on the first validation error.

+Validation failure should result in actionable action, for example failure message could provide pointers on how to fix the error.

 #### Pre-provision a node

 Node with the master flavor on the user provisioned network:
 - pull container images
 - validate networking and cloud connectivity
-- run fio
+- run benchmarking tools, for example `fio` for storage

+Then report back to the installer.

 ### Risks and Mitigations

-None.
+Due to their idempotent nature, there is no identified risk in running the validations.

-The installer will either enable the new validation by default if the overhead is found to be minimal, or provide an flag for enabling the validations.
+However, the deployment time will increase when running more validations.
+For this reason, The installer will either enable the new validations by default (have the validation in the core group) if the overhead is found to be minimal, or include the validation in the extra validations group and provide a flag for enabling them.

 There will be no changes to the existing flows.